-By Al Ciampa, SFG and Pavel Tsatsouline, Chairman
+By Al Ciampa, SFG and Pavel Tsatsouline, CEO

 In the Simple & Sinister Progression Tactics blog, you learned how to accelerate your Kettlebell Simple & Sinister progress by optimizing your training intensity with the talk test.
 But there is another, more accurate way to monitor your rest periods besides the talk test: heart rate (HR) training.